giladturok/CleanCV/README.md

 **Modern, minimal, and modular LaTeX CV template** :sparkles: :page_facing_up:

-Many academic LaTeX CVs are ugly, hard to use, or both.
+Many LaTeX CV templates are ugly, hard to use, or both.
 CleanCV gives you clean design, effortless customization, and advanced features — so you can focus on your research, not formatting.

 See the [example cv](example_cv.pdf) or preview the first 2 pages below (*content generated with Claude*):